GrdLock/sonarr-extension-filter/README.md

 ## FAQ

 **Q: Will this work with Radarr?**
 A: With minor modifications, yes.
 The webhook structure is similar.
+But the current build here is designed specifically for Sonarr

 **Q: Does this slow down downloads?**
 A: Minimal impact - 2-8 second delay to check file list (with retries).